 Some challenges

-Although cardiac MRIs could be determined to become the most important imaging method to assess future BLV patients, potentially aided by artificial intelligence (AI), the technology is relatively more costly than, for example, echocardiograms, which use sound waves to create pictures of the heart, Dr. Renella notes.
+Although cardiac MRIs could be deemed the most important imaging method to assess BLV patients, and potentially aided by artificial intelligence (AI), the technology is relatively more costly than, for example, echocardiograms, which use sound waves to create pictures of the heart, Dr. Renella notes.

-Cardiac MRIs also usually require general anesthesia in younger patients and the expertise needed to interpret them is less widely available, Dr. Renella says.
+Cardiac MRIs may also require general anesthesia in younger patients and the expertise needed to interpret them is less widely available, Dr. Renella says.

 “Cardiac MRIs can collect a wealth of information about the hearts of our most complicated cardiac patients,” Dr. Renella says.
 “It is now our job to decode which pieces of that information help those patients do better after surgery.”